efanxu/Feature-distribution-modeling-and-adaptive-learning-framework/README.md

-This repository contains the official implementation of the DADF framework for non-stationary sequence forecasting (with a focus on wind speed prediction), alongside the data preprocessing, model training, and evaluation scripts.
+This repository contains the implementation of the DADF framework for non-stationary sequence forecasting (with a focus on wind speed prediction), alongside the data preprocessing, model training, and evaluation scripts.